davidjfk/016_Superpy/readme_files/README_USAGE_GUIDE.md

         23-09-12     23-09-20         8
         (used in fn create_data_for_csv_files_bought_and_sold() )

+    START_DATE_OF_CURRENT_FINANCIAL_YEAR
+    - If system_date is 2023-10-11, then start date of current financial year is 2023-01-01.
+    - If system_date is 2024-06-24, then start date of current financial year is 2024-01-01.
+    - If system_date is 2025-09-06, then start date of current financial year is 2025-01-01.
+    * relevance:

     system_date is a date (see def of date above) that is perceived as "today" in the system. system_date is saved in file 'system_date.txt' in directory data_directory.